adamkurth/reborn_dev/doc/source/geometry.rst

     \hat{n} = \frac{\vec{f}\times\vec{s}}{|\vec{f}\times\vec{s}|}

-The :class:`PADGeometry <bornagain.detector.PADGeometry>` class can currently generate the above quantities for you, along with other helpful functions.
+The :class:`PADGeometry <reborn.detector.PADGeometry>` class can currently generate the above quantities for you, along with other helpful functions.

 Data and geometry formats